brettz9/postJSON/README.md

 # postJSON

-Simple function module for Node or the browser to send JSON via HTTP POST.
+Simple function module for Node or the browser to send (and retrieve) JSON via HTTP POST.